pytools4dart/pytools4dart/README.md

 which manages the lists of modified parameters to be written in the xml files which will be given as entry to DART.

-This object contains a certain number of methods and variables to ease the synthesis and understanding of the general properties of a given simulation.
+This object contains methods and variables to ease the synthesis and understanding of the general properties of a given simulation.

-A number of variables are panda DataFrame objects, and can be directly interacted with by the user.
+Many variables are pandas DataFrame objects, and can be directly interacted with by the user.

 ```python